TomfromBerlin/bashrc/README.md

 $ source .bashrc
 ```

 `git` should be installed by default on your Linux box.
-If not, just type `sudo apt-get install git` (replace apt-get according to your distribution's command, e.g. yum or dfn) in the command line and press Enter.
+If not, just type `sudo apt-get install git` (replace apt-get according to your distribution's command, e.g. yum or pacman) in the command line and press Enter.

 If you leave it as it is, next time you start an interactive shell, the result looks like this (assuming you have [lolcat](/../../../../../TomfromBerlin/bashrc/wiki/Optional-Programs) installed).
 The colors are slightly different each time you start an interactive shell: